-Not only are schools missing out on these potential benefits by neglecting their data, but they are also putting themselves at risk long term.
-In fact, many of the challenges institutions currently face cannot be tackled without the right information.
+Not only are schools missing out on potential benefits by neglecting their data, they are also putting themselves at risk long term.
+Many of the challenges institutions face cannot be tackled without the right information.
 According to Battista, that affects recruitment, admissions, retention and continued education.

 7 Ways to prioritize data management at your institution

 It can be hard to know where to start if your institution is really just getting into making sense of the existing information it has.
 Luckily, Battista and Antonson have some actionable advice for getting serious with data management at your institution.
 Here are their top tips: